Boundary (cricket): Four runs

 Four runs are scored if the ball bounces, or rolls along the ground, before touching or going over the edge of the field.
 If it does not touch the edge of the field, it must touch the ground beyond it.
-For example, a batsman hits the ball and it bounces before the boundary and carries over the boundary in flight, a fielder can still bring the ball back into the field of play as long as any part of the fielder's body does not touch the ground outside of the boundary.
+For example, if a batsman hits the ball and it bounces before the boundary and carries over the boundary in flight, a fielder can still bring the ball back into the field of play as long as any part of the fielder's body does not touch the ground outside of the boundary.

 Four runs are scored as overthrows if a fielder gathers the ball and then throws it so that no other fielder can gather it before it reaches the boundary.
 In this case, the batsman who hit the ball scores however many runs the batsmen had run up to that time, plus four additional runs, and it is counted as a boundary.
 If the ball has not come off the bat or hand holding the bat, then the runs are classified as 'extras' and are added to the team's score but not to the score of any individual batsman.

 Four runs (or more) can also be scored by hitting the ball into the outfield and running between the wickets.
 Four runs scored in this way is referred to as an "all run four" and is not counted as a boundary.

 Six runs

 Six runs are scored if the ball does not bounce before passing over the boundary in the air, and then touches the boundary or the ground beyond it.

-Prior to 1910, six runs were only awarded for hits out of the ground, with five runs awarded for clearing the boundary.
+Prior to 1910, six runs were only awarded for hits out of the ground, with custom in Australia to award five runs for clearing the boundary.